Sanahcat Municipality

-Sanahcat Municipality is one of the 106 municipalities in the Mexican state of Yucatán.
+Sanahcat Municipality is a municipality in the Mexican state of Yucatán.
 It contains 54.93 km2 of land and is located roughly 52 km southeast of the city of Mérida.
 It is bounded on the north by Hocabá – Xocchel, on the south by Huhí, on the east Kantunil, and the west by Homún.
 In the Yucatec Maya language, its name means "legume of Tzalam."

 History

 During pre-Hispanic times, the town existed but it is unclear which chieftainship it was part of.
 After the conquest the area became part of the encomienda system.
 In 1565 the encomienderos were Melchor and Francisco Pacheco.

 Yucatán declared its independence from the Spanish Crown in 1821 and in 1825, the area was assigned to the Beneficios Bajos region with its headquarters in Sotuta.
 Development of the area started in 1821.
 In 1900, it split away from Hocabá.
 On 29 September 1924 Sanahcat was elevated to a municipality and in 1937 the Haciendas Tixcacal Xtohil and Ancona were withdrawn from its jurisdiction.